 II Corinthians 3:17; John 16:7-13, 14:16,17; Acts 1:8; I Corinthians 2:12, 3:16; Ephesians 1:13, 5:18; Galatians 5:25.

-We believe the Holy Scriptures, which consist of the 66 books (the Old and New Testaments), to be the only verbally inspired Word of God, the final authority for faith and life, inerrant in the manuscripts, infallible, and God-breathed.
+We believe the Holy Scriptures, which consist of the 66 books (the Old and New Testaments), to be the inspired Word of God, the final authority for faith and life, inerrant in the manuscripts, infallible, and God-breathed.
 Jesus Christ is the lens we should interpret the scripture through.

 Exodus 24:4; Deuteronomy 4:1-2, 17:19; Joshua 8:34; Psalm 19:7-10, 119:11, 89, 105, 140; Isaiah 34:16, 40:8; Jeremiah 15:16, 36:1-32; Matthew 5:17-18, 22:29; Luke 21:33, 24:44-46; John 5:39, 16:13-15, 17:17; Acts 2:16, 17:11; Romans 15:4, 16:25-26; 2Timothy 3:15-17; Hebrews 1:1-2, 4:12; 1Peter 1:25; 2Peter 1:19-21.